Alaxouche/Wunduniik/README.md

   6. at the Virtual memory section press **'Change...'**
   7. Disable **'Automatically manage paging file size for all drives'**
   8. Click **"Custom size:"**
-  9. Set a custom size for the drive Skyrim is installed on with a mininum of at least **20480MB** (40960MB if higher)
+  9. Set a custom size for the drive Skyrim is installed on with a minimum of at least **20480MB** (40960MB if higher)
   10. Click Set
   11. Click apply & OK
   12. Press Yes to restart